labdaddy/linux/distro-agnostic/SSH/sshTipsandTricks.md

-#### All credit goes to the original author (whoever they may be.
-Article copied from ssh examples article on HackerTarget.com
+#### All credit goes to the original author (whoever they may be).
+Article copied from [ssh examples](https://hackertarget.com/ssh-examples-tunnels/) article on HackerTarget.com
 #### First The Basics.
 Breaking down the SSH Command Line
 The following ssh example command uses common parameters often seen when connecting to a remote SSH server.